jwmann/kulu/README.md

 order perfectly, we need to stroke the keys more than twice if the sources are not adjecent.
 In short, it's a hell.

-I'd always thought I needed an app like Kawa before I accidently became into Swift and decided to implement this by myself.
-I hope others can be helped by Kawa and escape from the input switching hell.
+I'd always thought I needed an app like Kulu before I accidently became into Swift and decided to implement this by myself.
+I hope others can be helped by Kulu and escape from the input switching hell.

 Cheers!